thegreenwebfoundation/admin-portal/docs/importers.md

 ```

-In this example, the `process` method on thea CloudImporter object will:
+In this example, the `process` method on the CloudImporter object will:

 1. Determine the provider to update
 2. Deactivate any existing networks associated with the provider (to account for IP addresses being returned to registrars like RIPE)